Theatronomics offers an account of the eighteenth-century London stage

 From nightly takings to performer salaries and payments to staff and suppliers, from kettle-drummers to coal merchants to rat-catchers, we bring to light a wide range of financial information.

-Our database and visualization tools will allow empirical comparisons between theatres, playwrights, and plays, and show the intricate relationship between finance and drama.
+Our database and visualisation tools allow empirical comparisons between theatres, playwrights, and plays, and show the intricate relationship between finance and drama.

 35,000,000 theatre seats